GHA Coaches

 GHA Coaches was a bus and coach operator serving North East Wales, Cheshire, and Shropshire.
 It also operated bus services extending into Telford & Wrekin, Staffordshire, Gwynedd, and Merseyside.

-GHA Coaches ceased trading after entering administration on 13 July 2016.
-Former GHA services are now operated by a variety of operators including Arriva North West, Lloyds Coaches, Stagecoach, High Peak and D&G Bus.
+The operator ceased trading after entering administration on 13 July 2016.

 History

+Foundation

 GHA Coaches was founded by Eifion Lloyd Davies in 1990 and was originally based in Corwen before moving to Ruabon in the mid-1990s.
 It later expanded with the purchase of a number of other local companies, including: